aws-cloudformation/cloudformation-cli/README.md

 To validate the schema, use the `validate` command.

 This command is automatically run whenever one attempts to submit a resource or module.
-Any module fragments will be automatically validated via [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/), however any warnings or errors detected by [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/) will not cause this step to fail.
+Any module fragments will be automatically validated via [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/), however any warnings detected will not cause this step to fail.

 ```bash
 cfn validate